VOTE for Reproductive Freedom, 2024 billboard, Phlladelphia, Lena Wolff & Hope Meng

 Berkeley Stands United Against Hate, offset posters, 2017

 Since their release, the United Against Hate posters and VOTE posters have been collected by SFMOMA, the Oakland Museum of California and the San Francisco History Collection of the SF Public Library.
 On November 12th, 2019, Mayor Jesse Arreguin named “Lena Wolff and Miriam Klein Stahl Day” in the city of Berkeley, in part for this project that uses art to promote civic engagement.
-The city of Berkeley also launched an annually celebrated “United Against Hate Week” based on the phrase of the first poster made in 2017.
+The city of Berkeley also launched an annually celebrated “United Against Hate Week” based on the phrase of the initial poster made in 2017.